jts/ncov-tools/README.md

 # optionally the plots can have a "run name" prefix.
 If this is not defined the prefix will be "default"
 run_name: my_run

-# path to the file containing the amplicon regions (not the primer sites, the actual amplicons)
-amplicon_bed: resources/artic_amplicons.bed

 # path to the nCov reference genome
 reference_genome: resources/artic_reference.fasta